- Share your observations

 Green Violet (Hybanthus concolor)

-Green Violet (Hybanthus concolor), a Wisconsin Special Concern plant, is found in mesic hardwood forests.
+Green Violet (Hybanthus concolor), , is found in mesic hardwood forests.
 Blooming occurs early May through early June; fruiting occurs early June through early October.
 The optimal identification period for this species is early June through early October.